18 New Travel Trends For 2025

 The path to this improvement has been long.
-The pandemic’s economic impact was huge in smaller villages that once thrived on tourism.
+The pandemic’s economic impact was huge the past few years in smaller villages that thrived on tourism.
 Data crunchers say 2025 will be the year that international travel finally recovers from the pandemic.
-The Asia-Pacific region has lagged behind continents like Europe.
-But hopes are high that travel will be back to 2019 levels in 2025.

 Teens can enjoy the beautiful landscapes in Thailand.